product management, product design, product features and benefits, market research

 - Do you think that a ‘minor’ product attribute like a drink’s lid would have a significant impact on sales?

-- If it was your decision, what would you do?
+- If it were your decision, what would you do?